Tilt detector: Technologies

-Transport & logistics
+Transport and logistics

 In general, it is a single-use device that allows supply chain operators to check if the package has been tilted, which could lead to its deterioration.
 It is positioned thanks to an adhesive backing from the device.

 Its appearance deliberately attracts the attention of the links in the supply chain in order to encourage them to take particular care during handling.

 The recipient can express reservations to protect its interests or even reject the shipment when the indicator is triggered.
 The cost of an indicator is usually modest.
 The most common indicators in the market are 45° and 80°.
 Another tilt indicator detects starting from 30 degrees, and every 10 degrees is detected up to 80 degrees, and also 180 degree detection.

 When in use, since only one-axis detection is possible, place 2 PCS on each adjacent side because it detect left and right/ front and back.

-Heavy plant machinery & automobile
+Heavy plant machinery and automobile

 Tilts sensors play an important role in preventing rollovers in the construction industry.
 For example, measuring the chassis angle ensures that the base of the MEWP is within a safe angle for vehicle operation.
 This sensor can also indicate that the vehicle is in a dangerous position.